LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 ## Contact

-Feel free to reach out — I'd love to hear your thoughts or maybe even collaborate on this with someone!
+I'd love to hear your thoughts or maybe even collaborate on this with someone!

 **Gmail:** nathanbsmith729@gmail.com